josafatburmeister/BirdSongIdentification/README.md

 We train the models using a transfer learning approach.
 For this, we use models from the Torchvision Library that were pre-trained on the ImageNet dataset [\cite{image-net}].
 We replace the fully-connected layers of the pre-trained models with classifiers suited to our classification tasks and then fine-tune some of the model layers on our data.
 Our implementation supports various degrees of transfer learning, which range from retraining only the fully connected layers to fine-tuning all model layers.

+To select the best model from each training run, we use a macro-averaged F1-score as performance metric.
+The macro F1-score weights all classes equally and is therefore suitable for our use case, where model performance on rare classes is as important as performance on the frequent classes.

 <sup>2</sup> https://pytorch.org

 <sup>3</sup> https://pytorch.org/vision/stable/index.html

 ### Stage 4: Model Evaluation

+In the model evaluation stage, the best model from the training stage is evaluated on test datasets that have not been used for model training or validation.
+In our use case, we use test data from Xeno-Canto and the NIPS4BPlus dataset to evaluate the models.
+As in the training stage, the macro-average F1 score is used as the primary evauation metric.
+Although model evaluation is conceptually a separate pipeline stage, in our Kubeflow pipeline we have implemented model training and evaluation as a joint pipeline component.
+Although model evaluation is conceptually a separate pipeline stage, in Kubeflow we have implemented model training and evaluation as a joint pipeline component for performance reasons.

 ## Experiments